itsays-zqc/my-website/docs/examples/GUI Examples/Active_Device/VPD.md

 ## 1. Overview

 This example utilizes FDTD simulation to obtain the optical field distribution in the Ge absorption layer.
-Subsequently, the photo-induced carrier generation rate is calculated based on the optical field, which is then imported into the OEDevice simulation to obtain the photo current.
+Subsequently, the photo-induced carrier generation rate is calculated based on the optical field, which is then imported into the DDM simulation to obtain the photo current.
 We also provide scripts for dark current, capacitance and resistance, frequency response, and saturation power.
 These simulations are divided into separate scripts, and they all call a unified script for modeling and material setup, making it convenient for modifications and management.

 <br/>